orassayag/sender/INSTRUCTIONS.md

 3. Search for the first setting - 'IS_PRODUCTION_MODE' - Make sure it is on true.
 4. Next - Time to install the NPM packages.
 On the terminal run 'npm i'.
    It will install automatically all the required NPM packages.
-5. Open once again the Open the following file in the src/settings/settings.js file.
-6. On terminal run 'npm start'.
+5. On terminal run 'npm start'.
 If everything goes well, you will start to see the console status line appear.
-7. If you see any error - Need to check what's change.
+6. If you see any error - Need to check what's change.
 Current to 01/12/2020, It works fine.
-8. If you see the console status line but the 'Sent' or 'Total' not progressing
+7. If you see the console status line but the 'Sent' or 'Total' not progressing
 	- Need to check what's wrong.
-9. If no errors and the progress works OK, make sure to check on dist/production/date of today (Example: 1_20200316_222124)/ That the TXT file was created successfully.
+8. If no errors and the progress works OK, make sure to check on dist/production/date of today (Example: 1_20200316_222124)/ That the TXT file was created successfully.